CaptOrb/tweetAnalysis/README.md

 3c)

-- percentage of users who have stances: 98.202255%
+- percentage of users who have stances: 98.90558%
-- percentage of users who don't have stances: 1.7977448%
+- percentage of users who don't have stances: 1.0944214%

 - percentage of users who have anti vax stances: 59.75823%
 - percentage of users who have pro vax stances: 40.19258%

 For Sprint 4 the percentage of users who have stances was  95.3451693% so adding stances to hashtags and bootstrapping the results to update the user stances results in a 3.5604107% increase in the coverage of users in the graph.
 Interestingly, the ratio of Pro/Anti vax stance assignments changes very little compared to Sprint 4, with the percentages only varying by +- 2%

+4a) After calculating the stances for the hashtags, and setting all user stances back to 0/hasStance==false, and by percolating stances through the hashtag graph, the percentage of pro vax and anti vax is almost the same:

+Calculating stances using retweeted users only Percentage positive stances: 41.267586%
+Percentage negative stance: 58.732414%

+Calculating stances using hashtags only ercentage positive stances using ONLY hashtags: 40.33209% Percentage negative stance using ONLY hashtags: 59.667915%

+The percentages are only varying by +- 2%